UWPCE-PythonCert/PythonCertDevel/_sources/modules/Files.rst.txt

     Out[424]: stuff = f.getvalue()
     Out[425]: f.close()

-(handy for testing file handling code...)
+(This can be handy for testing file handling code...)

 There is also cStringIO -- a bit faster.